On the Origin of Pulsar and Magnetar Magnetic Fields: Proto-Neutron-Star Convection

 Taking the peak equivalent field strength from each snapshot, we construct time series of maximum magnetic field strengths, shown in the lower panel of Figure~\ref{fig:equipartition}.
 All our models sustain a region where $10\%$ of the turbulent kinetic energy corresponds to at least $5 \times 10^{14}\ \gauss$ throughout the simulations, which go beyond $1\ \seconds$ after bounce in some cases.
-Note we are not suggesting such fields would necessarily be in dipole configurations;\ for that level of detail one needs the Rossby number and convective flux analysis of \S\ref{sec:dynamo_scaling}.
+Note we are not suggesting that dipole fields would necessarily arise with such magnitudes; estimating the dipole strength requires the Rossby number and convective flux analysis of \S\ref{sec:dynamo_scaling}.
+Equipartition merely shows that there is sufficient free energy in the system to power magnetar fields, even if much of it only contributes to toroidal fields or to structures that are incoherent on large scales.